-Multiply the amount on the worksheet, line 13 by 0.20 (20%).
-Enter this amount on the worksheet, line 14, but not more than the maximum amount, or less than the minimum amount reported below that corresponds with the tax year for which you are calculating your tax benefit rule recovery amount.
+Multiply the amount on the worksheet, line 13 by 20 percent (0.20).
+Enter this amount on line 14 of the worksheet, but not more than the maximum amount or less than the minimum amount reported below that corresponds with the tax year for which you are calculating your tax benefit rule recovery amount.